acronis/go-cti/cti-spec/SPEC.md

 ![](./assets/simple_event_topic.drawio.png)

-Instead of using UUID, we can replace it with a CTI Typed Identifier and extend the diagram as follows:
+Instead of using UUID, we can replace it with a CTI identifier and extend the diagram as follows:

 ![](./assets/simple_event_topic_cti.drawio.png)

 By introducing CTI, a vendor may easily introduce a new event topic object without the need to generate an identifier.
 Additionally, it becomes possible implement static configuration that is dynamically extensible since the identifier also provides a type schema that can be used to create objects of that type.

-For example, let us assume that the **CTI** table contains the following CTI Typed Identifier with the base event type schema:
+For example, let us assume that the **CTI** table contains the following CTI identifier with the base event type schema:

 ```yaml
 cti: cti.a.p.topic.v1.0